Updated June 2026

 What You'd Need to Handle Yourself

 Without an agent, every piece of the transaction falls on you.
-You'll need to price the home accurately using recent comparable sales, since overpricing by even 5% can leave a listing sitting for months in Florida's current market where homes already spend 77-80 days on the MLS.
+You'll need to price the home accurately using recent comparable sales because overpricing can leave a listing sitting while taxes, insurance, utilities, HOA dues, and repairs keep running.

 You'll also need to handle marketing, photography, showings, and fielding buyer calls.
 When offers come in, you're the one negotiating price, contingencies, and closing timelines.